SopiMlab/DeepLearningWithAudio/02_ddsp/README.md

 pip install google-colab
 ```

-(TODO: can we do without `google-colab`?
+(Do not worry about the ERRORs on the terminal window - TODO: can we do without `google-colab`?
 It's unfortunate that we need to pull in such a big library for a few helper functions)

 Install the sopilib support library: